 This would be perfect for sunset, though be aware you will have a shitload of other travelers alongside you.
 I personally visited in the morning.
 First, because I am an early riser and secondly cause we were leaving the island that day.
 Though this turned out to be a smart decision as it was only us and one other person there.

 Visit Maya Bay

-Litter was left everywhere, the reefs were destroyed and the precious ecosystems disrupted.
+Litter was left everywhere, the reefs were destroyed and the precious ecosystems were disrupted.
 As a result, the Thai government made the move to close it from June to September 2018.
-Though they quickly realized this was not enough time and have closed Maya Beach indefinitely.
+Luckily this has now reopened again and you can easily book a trip there.

 Unfortunately, the only access to Viking Cave is via boat.
 Though if you have booked a day trip it is likely you will drive past here.

 This impressive cave is located on the northeastern side of the island.
 It is naturally formed on the side of an impressive limestone cliff.
 Though unfortunately, you are not able to enter the cave.
 The majority of the time there are people living inside.
 I was told that they farm birds for the nests.
 Birds nest soup is a popular dish here in Thailand and are a delicacy.
 Much out of the price range of backpackers.